adamisaac2/Speadsheet/README.md

     in my SetCellContents for the string and double.
 Which caused a bug that took me a while to figure out because I had thought it was in a different method.
 Besides that I would say that everything went well.
 My coverage is as 97 percent and I had made more then a few tests that cover edge cases, so I think I will be good for grading on this assingmnet.

+    Time Breakdown Assingment 5 -
+    I really spent a good amount of time revising the old methods that got changed, idk why it was so hard for me but I felt like I struggled a little bit lol.
+After that I had a pretty good time on implementing the new methods that contained the XML stuff.
+I had a feeling it wasnt gonna take me THAT long, and I was right I think it took me around like 10 hours including bug fixing which I personally dont think is that bad for me.
+And I think ima pretty shit programmer lol.
+Good thing I like doing it lol.
+My coverage is 95.5 percent which is weird because my last test that I made, I checked before running it and I was at 95.5 percent, then ran it and it was still at 95.5 percent except the lines that were red before, were green which means my test covered the previously red lines and my test coverage didnt go up, which means other lines that were green before, turned red.
+So idfk whats going on ig.